cube3power/atsd/rule-engine/functions-table.md

 * 'csv'
 * 'html'

-An empty string is returned if the map `m` is `null` or has no records.
+An empty string is returned if map `m` is `null` or has no records.

 Map records with empty or `null` values are ignored.